Exact Subspace Segmentation and Outlier Detection by Low-Rank Representation: Settings and Results

-In this subsection we provide an outline for the proof of Theorem \ref{theorem:lrr:outlier}.
-The proof follows three main steps. \begin{itemize} \item[1.] \textbf{Equivalent Conditions:} Identify the necessary and sufficient conditions (called equivalent conditions), for any pair $(Z',C')$ to produce the exact results \eqref{eq:exact}.
+In this section we provide an outline for the proof of Theorem \ref{theorem:lrr:outlier}.
+The full proof appears in the appendix section.
+The proof follows three main steps. \begin{itemize} \item[1.]
+Identify the necessary and sufficient conditions (called equivalent conditions), for any pair $(Z',C')$ to produce the exact results \eqref{eq:exact}. \item[2.]
+For a candidate pair $(Z',C')$ that respectively has the desired row space and column support, identify the sufficient conditions for $(Z',C')$ to be an optimal solution to the LRR problem \eqref{eq:lrr}.
+These conditions are called \emph{dual conditions}. \item[3.]
+Show that the dual conditions can be satisfied, i.e., construct the \emph{dual certificates}. \end{itemize}